YunoHost/doc/app_baikal.md

 ### Connecting to the administration interface

-To configure the application, go to the address: `sub.domain.tld/admin` or `domain.tld/baikal/admin`.
+To configure the app, go to the address: `sub.domain.tld/admin` or `domain.tld/baikal/admin`.
 The username to specify is `admin` followed by the specific password you chose when installing Baikal.
 Be careful, the password must not contain any special characters.

 ### Creating a new user